heptarch/heptarch.github.io/drafts/demon.md

 </div>

 Not, the Duke supposes, a large dead rat in the Holborn despatch tube again.
-It must be---as Ellen had hoped---an artefact, hovering near Chancery Lane in a direction that no lawyer, however advanced his legal sophistry, could point to.
+It must be---as Ellen had hoped---an artifact, hovering near Chancery Lane in a direction that no lawyer, however advanced his legal sophistry, could point to.